aws-samples/serverless-patterns/lambda-sns-sqs-lambda-sam-java/README.md

 ### Producer-Consumer pattern using Lambda - SNS - SQS - Lambda

-This pattern creates an two Lambda function, a producer and a consumer, an SNS topic and an SQS queue using SAM and Java 21.
+This pattern creates two Lambda functions, a producer and a consumer, an SNS topic and an SQS queue using SAM and Java 21.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the AWS Pricing page for details.
 You are responsible for any AWS costs incurred.